 Oral tumors

-Digital tumors
+Digital Tumors

-Squamous cell carcinoma and malignant melanoma are the most common digital (toe) tumors in dogs, though soft tissue sarcoma, mast cell tumors, osteosarcoma, round cell carcinoma, and adenocarcinoma have been reported.11 Amputation of the affected toes is usually recommended though short-term complications are common.
+Squamous cell carcinoma and malignant melanoma are the most common digital (toe) tumors in dogs.
+However, soft tissue sarcoma, mast cell tumors, osteosarcoma, round cell carcinoma, and adenocarcinoma have also been reported.11

-This is because there is less loose tissue in the paws, so there may be more tension on the incision, making it more likely to re-open and ultimately delay healing times.5 Despite this, however, dogs usually recover well, and long-term complications are rare.12
+Amputation of the affected toes is usually recommended.
+Short-term complications are common in these surgeries because there is less loose tissue in the paws, so there may be more tension on the incision, making it more likely to re-open and ultimately delay healing times.5

 How to Get the Best Results for Your Dog

 You should also discuss the expected outcome and potential complications with your veterinary team.
-Ask what you need to prepare for when your dog comes home after surgery and take steps to set yourself and your dog up for success.
+Ask what you need to prepare for when your dog comes home after surgery, and take steps to set yourself and your dog up for success.

 Home Care After Your Dog’s Amputation